Mannitol: Injected

 In the United States, injected mannitol is indicated for the reduction of intracranial pressure and treatment of cerebral edema and elevated intraocular pressure.

 Mannitol is used intravenously to reduce acutely raised intracranial pressure until more definitive treatment can be applied, e.g., after head trauma.
 While mannitol injection is the mainstay for treating high pressure in the skull after a serious brain injury, it is no better than hypertonic saline as a first-line treatment.
 In treatment-resistant cases, hypertonic saline works better.

-It may also be used for certain cases of kidney failure with low urine output, to decrease pressure in the eye, to increase the elimination of certain toxins, and to treat fluid build up.
+Mannitol may also be used for certain cases of kidney failure with low urine output, to decrease pressure in the eye, to increase the elimination of certain toxins, and to treat fluid build up.

 Intraoperative mannitol prior to vessel clamp release during renal transplant has been shown to reduce post-transplant kidney injury, but has not been shown to reduce graft rejection.

 Mannitol is commonly used in the circuit prime of a heart lung machine during cardiopulmonary bypass.
 The presence of mannitol preserves renal function during the times of low blood flow and pressure, while the patient is on bypass.
 The solution prevents the swelling of endothelial cells in the kidney, which may have otherwise reduced blood flow to this area and resultant cell damage.

 Mannitol can also be used to temporarily encapsulate a sharp object (such as a helix on a lead for an artificial pacemaker) while it passes through the venous system.
 Because the mannitol dissolves readily in blood, the sharp point becomes exposed at its destination.

 Intra-arterial infusions of mannitol can transiently open the blood–brain barrier by disrupting tight junctions.

 Mannitol is also the first drug of choice to treat acute glaucoma (high eye pressure) in veterinary medicine.
 It is administered as a 20% solution intravenously.
 It dehydrates the vitreous humor and, therefore, lowers the intraocular pressure.
 However, it requires an intact blood-ocular barrier to work.